rstudio/keras3/docs/dev/reference/layer_activation_softmax.md

 - `inputs`: The inputs (logits) to the softmax layer.

-- `mask`: A boolean mask of the same shape as `inputs`.
+- `mask`: A boolean mask broadcastable to `inputs`.
 The mask specifies 1 to keep and 0 to mask.
+Each mask dimension must be 1 or match the corresponding dimension of `inputs`; it must not be larger.
 Defaults to `NULL`.

 ## See also